HomeOfVapourSynthEvolution/VapourSynth-AddGrain/README.md

     grain.Add(clip clip[, float var=1.0, float uvar=0.0, float hcorr=0.0, float vcorr=0.0, int seed=-1, bint constant=False])

-* var, uvar: The standard deviation (strength) of the luma and chroma noise, 0 is disabled.
+* var, uvar: The standard deviation (strength) of the luma and chroma noise, 0 is disabled. uvar does nothing for the color family of GRAY and RGB.

 * hcorr, vcorr: Horizontal and vertical correlation, which causes a nifty streaking effect.
 Range 0.0-1.0